Why Power BI Licensing Decisions Cost Enterprises Thousands

 Scenario 3: Broad Distribution or External Embedding (250+ Viewers)

-If you need to distribute reports to more than 250 users (including users who only view, not create) or you need to embed Power BI in external-facing applications, Premium capacity is the correct choice.
-Premium capacity allows unlimited free viewers to access content in Premium workspaces, and supports both embed-for-your-organization and embed-for-your-customers scenarios.
+If you need to share reports with over 250 users, including those who only view, Premium capacity is the right option.
+It allows unlimited free viewers to access content in Premium workspaces.

 Scenario 4: Hybrid Licensing